DWI / DUI

 Felony DWI: You can be charged with a Felony DWI if you have a prior conviction for DWI within the past 10 years, or if a child 15 years or younger was a passenger in the car.
 Potential sentences include a $1,000-$5,000 fine, Probation for up to 5 years, a License revocation up to one year, a mandatory Ignition interlock device and a sentence of up to 4 years in state prison.

 Felony DWI/Leandra’s Law: Under Leandra’s law, driving drunk with a child under the age of 16 in the car is an automatic felony and is punishable by up to four years in prison.

 Additional laws have been implemented that impose staggering penalties for DWI convictions.
-Mandatory installation of an ignition interlock device can be ordered on every car registered to a person’s home address.
+Mandatory installation of an ignition interlock device can be ordered on every car registered to the home address.
 New York has also instituted enhanced penalties for aggravated DWI (.18 or higher BAC) and shortened the look back for repeat offenses to five years.
-The NYPD now routinely seizes a person’s vehicle after they are arrested for a DUI and is held by the Civil Forfeiture Unit.
-New York Courts also will mandate that a person wear a SCRAM (Secure Continuous Remote Alcohol Monitor) bracelet for a period of time, which can cost a person thousands of dollars.
+The NYPD now routinely seizes a vehicle after they are arrested for a DUI and is held by the Civil Forfeiture Unit.
+New York Courts also will mandate that a defendant wear a SCRAM (Secure Continuous Remote Alcohol Monitor) bracelet for a period of time, which can cost a thousands of dollars.